UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text="<code>alpheba</code>" >

 Any chance you have seen the musical Wicked?
-This is a name not a hyperparameter.
+This is a name, not a hyperparameter.

 </opt>